deeptools/deepTools/docs/content/list_of_tools.rst

                         position will be considered only once.
 If reads are paired, the mate is also evaluated
 -  ``minMappingQuality``
-                        Only reads with a mapping quality score equal or higher than the specified value are considered
+                        Only reads with a mapping quality score of at least this are considered
 -  ``samFlagInclude``
                         Include reads based on the SAM flag, e.g.
                         ``--samFlagInclude 64`` gets reads that are first in